TOJam #4: Not In Your Mom's Basement (NIYMB)

 And in the end those hardworking teams churned out thirty-freaking-seven games.
 37. In three days.
 And y'know what?
 Most of those games were not only playable, but awesome.

 News interviews with 'concerned parents' often describe videogames in the singular.
 Where any videogame must be a mash-up of pimps, gore and subliminal messaging to do crack.
 Not so.
-The three-day grassroots version was proof positive both that videogames can be so much more than pimps (do crack) and gore, and that Toronto has wicked reserves of indie gaming talent.
+The three-day grassroots version was proof positive both that videogames can be so much more than pimps (

 As demonstrated at the TOJam Arcade, where TOJam#4 officially ended with all 37 games showcased in one night - 6 projectors broadcasting 6 games which changed over every half hour, live and playable.